sineld/bladeset/README.md

 ### Installation

-Require this package in your `composer.json`.
+Run this command on terminal in your packages root:

 ```php
 composer require sineld/bladeset
 ```

 or

+Require this package in your `composer.json`:

 ```php
 "sineld/bladeset": "^5.6"